 2.8.
 Venue Facilities and related concerns

 - Timing: - we suggest you reach the venue at least 1.5 -2 hours in advance on the first day, to get accustomed to the route, NAS Sports Complex location and to complete the Entry check-up.

-- Parking: - ample parking space is available at the venue.
-There are club cars available to transport players and parents from the parking area to the courts.
+- Parking: - ample parking space is available at the There are club cars available to transport players and parents from the parking area to the badminton arena.

 - Catering: – we have arranged catering at the venue through a reputed provider.
 Players and parents can buy food from these counters in the Spectators’ area.

 - Field of Play (FOP) access: – entry to the FOP is restricted to players and relevant officials.
 Kindly follow the instructions from volunteers.
 We request parents to be at the designated areas to watch your ward’s performance.

 - Changing Facilities and Washrooms: – the venue has adequate facilities for serving the requirements of players and spectators alike.

 - Stringing: – Yonex, the Equipment Partner, will have a dedicated booth for racket stringing throughout the tournament.
 Players can also avail of good discounts on products on display at the sales counter.